JHU-PL-Lab/www-fpse/assignments/project.md

 >
 >We are going to make a Rubik's Cube solver for the 4x4x4 Rubik's Cube where the user inputs their cube through a web frontend, and they get back a sequence of moves to solve the cube.
 >
->To get the Web frontend to work, we need Dream and Lwt, and for the OCaml backend, we will only use Core because the Rubik's Cube library will be from scratch.
+>To get the Web frontend to work, we need Dream and Lwt, and for the OCaml backend, we will only use the standard libraries because the Rubik's Cube library will be from scratch.
 We might use OCamlGraph in case we choose some graph search method to solve parts of the cube.

 This submission will count for very little; its purpose is just to get your group off the ground, and to give us some direction on who to assign as your group advisor.